pevalme/zearch/README.md

 Due to the limited functionality of our tool, the comparison only considers the running time required by these tools to report the number of lines in the original file containing a match.
 For the experiments the state of the art is represented by the following command
 ```
-zstd -dc compressed_file.Z | {grep,rg} -c regex
+{lz4,zstd} -dc compressed_file | {grep,rg,hyperscan} -c regex
 ```
-The experiments show that our tool outperforms the state of the art, even when decompression and search are done in parallel.
+The experiments show that our tool outperforms the state of the art, even though decompression and search are done in parallel.
 The detailed results of this comparison are available [here](https://pevalme.github.io/zearch/graphs/index.html)